-- Giving presents, gifts or advantages of significant value to a Public Official in order to obtain a favor; - paying a Public Official to participate to a conference as a guest speaker; - trying to obtain information by fraudulent means; - selling information or documents which they obtained from a Public Official.
+- Giving presents, gifts or advantages of significant value to a Public Official in order to obtain a favour. - Paying a Public Official to participate to a conference as a guest speaker. - Trying to obtain information by fraudulent means. - Selling information or documents obtained from a Public Official.

-- Any lobbying activity managed by the Company in accordance with the Code and the Procedure. - Any lobbying activities sub-contracted to a Third Party duly validated, engaged and managed as per the Procedure applicable to Business Partners respecting: - all legal and regulatory obligations (including registration in dedicated public lobbyist register) in force in the country of operation, - ✓ the lobbyists' codes of ethics published by their professional associations, - ✓ the ethical rules pertaining to the acquisition and use of information as well as to conflicts of interest.
+- Any lobbying activity managed by the Company in accordance with the Code and the Procedure. - Any lobbying activities sub-contracted to a Third Party duly validated, engaged and managed as per the Procedure applicable to Business Partners respecting: - ✓ all legal and regulatory obligations (including registration in dedicated public lobbyist register) in force in the country of operation, - $oldsymbol{arepsilon}$ the lobbyists' codes of ethics published by their professional associations, - ✓ the ethical rules pertaining to the acquisition and use of information as well as to conflicts of interest.

-- Liaise with ArianeGroup Public Affairs or the entity's institutional relations if lobbying activities performed by the Company in France should be registered into the register of the HATPV (Haute Autorité pour la Transparence de la Vie Publique), in accordance with French law. - The recourse to lobbyists is prohibited in some countries.
+- Liaise with ArianeGroup Public Affairs or your entity's institutional relations if lobbying activities performed by the Company in France should be registered into the register of the Haute Autorité pour la Transparence de la Vie Publique (HATVP) in accordance with French law. - The use of Lobbyists is prohibited in some countries.
 Check with Ethics & Compliance the possibility of such support.